DeltaC6/RPI_MCP_ADC/doc/Readme.txt

 Dependencies:
     WiringPi library: sudo apt-get install wiringPi

+Usage:
+    Call the following command in the terminal of RPi.
+        'make'
+        or
+        'make run'

 HOW IT WORKS?
     This program uses two threads running in the background with the main application.